 LVT 2014 r Unassuming winemaker, who worked for two years chez André Perret; the wines show some progress but need more consistency.
 The style is natural, unforced

-LVT 2014 wh 2014 r Very sad news of Alain Paret's death from a sudden, savage cancer in the spring of 2013.
+LVT 2016 wh 2014 r Very sad news of Alain Paret's death from a sudden, savage cancer in the spring of 2013.
 He was in his early 60s.
-There has been a gentle up curve in quality here, with son Anthony stoking some of the fires.
-Anthony's own wine is the Seyssuel Serinae - made from the schist near Vienne.
+There has been a gentle up curve in quality here, with son Anthony stoking some of the fires, and concentrating more on the quality of the whites, which were not his father's prime consideration.
+Anthony's own wine is the Seyssuel red Serinae - made from the schist near Vienne.
 The Condrieu Les Ceps du Nébadon is now stylish under Anthony's hand, a tender wine.
-The Lys de Volan is more intricate, a big, punchy wine best drunk after 2 to 3 years.
+The Lys de Volan is more intricate, a big, punchy wine best drunk after two to three years: it is one of the most long-lived Condrieus - the 2016 is a ****(*) wine that will run to 2026-28.
 The Saint-Joseph reds are modern styled, with the Larmes du Père capable of local expression.
 Alain's previous partner at Condrieu was Gérard Depardieu, the French cinema actor, and, more recently, Marcel Guigal, who has a share in the Volan vineyard and bought the Depardieu share.

-LVT 2015 r 2015 wh Good, steady progress at this domaine, with a switched-on son, Anthony, an enthusiastic recent contributor.
+LVT 2015 r 2016 wh Good, steady progress at this domaine, with a switched-on son, Anthony, an enthusiastic recent contributor.
 Father Louis was at the Cave Co-operative of Péage-de-Roussillon.
 The red St-Joseph Muletiers can do well in future providing it is not made in the modern fashion of late picked fruit, stern extraction and bountiful oak - this guns blazing approach found out the 2004, for instance, when the grape ripeness wasn't up to such handling.
-The white St-Joseph is a sound wine, and the Condrieu Rouelle-Midi has improved recently, the 2013 ****(*) STGT, and the 2015 a ***(*) wine
+The white St-Joseph is a sound wine, and the Condrieu Rouelle-Midi has improved recently as the vineyard has grown up, the 2013 ****(*) STGT, and the 2015 and 2016 both ***(*) wines

 LVT 2013 r 2014 wh Roger Blachon died in 2007, and his widow Marytine, son Sylvain and daughter Délphine have gamely continued with these traditional wines.
 A new cuvée, the Hommage to Roger Blachon, was introduced with the 2006 vintage.
 When the wines are on song, they are true to their place, and nicely unpretentious.
 However, they lack consistency and can be rustic.